Be a Part of a Multi-Day Volunteer Project!

 Deep dive into one of our program areas, including how we approach our work with a racial equity lens.

 Learn how to fundraise effectively and leverage your networks to raise funds for an important issue.

 Put your skills to practice and engage with your community.

 Upcoming Connect for Good Opportunities

-Join us for a virtual multi-session immersive volunteer experience where you will get to deep dive into our Bridge to Finish program, learn how to leverage your networks to fundraise, and put together a sweet house warming gift for newly-housed students.
+Join us for a virtual multi-session immersive experience where you will get to deep dive into our education based programs, collectively fundraise to support keeping students connected to education, and take part in a hands on volunteer opportunity.

 Connect for Good Delivers Results

 $3,220 raised to fight homelessness